uab-cgds-worthey/muscular_dystrophy_rnaseq_vma21_manuscript/README.md

-## Muscular Dystrophy RNA-Seq Analysis:
+## Muscular Dystrophy RNA-Seq Analysis
 X-linked myopathy with excessive autophagy (XMEA) is caused by loss-of-function (LoF) pathogenic variants in the _VMA21_ gene on the X-chromosome.
 XMEA patients develop a progressive muscle weakness caused by an impaired autophagy process resulting in the accumulation of vacuoles within skeletal muscle, liver and neurons.

 ### - Sashimi plot